9 Surprising Benefits Of Avocado Seeds You Should Tap Into

 The avocado seed contains more antioxidants than the fruit’s flesh and is more effective in lowering cholesterol.

 One of the helpful ingredients in it is beta-sitosterol, a plant steroid alcohol, which helps maintain healthy cholesterol levels by interfering with cholesterol absorption into the blood.
-The other is tocopherol, a vitamin E antioxidant, that mops up free radicals that aid in fat deposition in the arteries, leading to high blood pressure and other cardiovascular diseases.5
+The other is tocopherol, a vitamin E antioxidant, that mops up free radicals.
+Free radicals have a role in fat deposition in the arteries, leading to high blood pressure and other cardiovascular diseases.5

 3. Lowers Blood Pressure